 Ending with a thoughtful question keeps the conversation open and leaves them thinking.
 It also gives you valuable insight into their biggest pain points.
 If they answer, it’s a great insight into how you might be able to help without pushing too hard.

 Building strong relationships with your prospects starts with the right approach.
-Instead of jumping straight into a pitch, focus on building rapport by recognizing their successes and showing genuine interest in their challenges.
+Instead of jumping straight into a pitch, focus on building rapport by recognising their successes and showing genuine interest in their challenges.

 A thoughtful conversation makes you stand out from the typical salesperson and keeps the door open for future opportunities.
 If you’re looking to sharpen your skills, our sales training programs can help.